claydotio/clay-mobile/specs/game-discovery.md

 PREPARING FOR NEW PLATFORMS
 ---------------------------
 While we're initially building this for Kik, we need to keep in mind it will soon be followed by other platforms.

+### Marketplace -> Game Flow
 This means we need to keep in mind the flow between marketplace and game for each platform.
 On Kik we have the option to either open the game in a modal window within the Clay 'app' (see figure 1), OR we can open a new page that takes up the whole window.
 Both add the game as a favorite to the sidebar.